 Unauthorized use of title

-Only OPPQ members may use the titles of physiotherapist, physical rehabilitation therapist, and other titles reserved for these professions.
+Only OPPQ members may use the titles of physiotherapist, physiotherapy technologist, and other titles reserved for these professions.
 Anyone who uses one of these titles who is not an OPPQ member may be convicted of unauthorized use of title.

 Here is a list of the titles and abbreviations reserved for Ordre professionnel de la physiothérapie du Québec (OPPQ) members: